ijpiantanida/talkback/README.md

 ## Tapes
 Tapes are where talkback stores requests and their response.
-They can be freely edited to match new requests or return a different response than the original.
+* They can be freely edited to match new requests or return a different response than the original.
 They are loaded recursively from the `path` directory at startup.
 Since they are only loaded on startup, any changes to a tape requires a server restart to be applied.
+* Talkback will do a best effort to store the tape request and response body in plain text (human readable) [More info](#request-and-response-body).
-Tapes use the [JSON5](http://json5.org/) format.
+* Tapes use the [JSON5](http://json5.org/) format.
 JSON5 is an extensions to the JSON format that allows for very neat features like comments, trailing commas and keys without quotes.

 #### Format
 All tapes have the following 3 properties: